UNINETTSigma2/documentation/jobs/porting.md

 used in Fram.

 * `intel` - loads the compiler and the MPI toolchain.
 Previously, a separate MPI or MPT module needed to be loaded.
-* `ÒpenMPI` - loads the OpenMPI toolchain including the Intel compiler.
+* `OpenMPI` - loads the OpenMPI toolchain including the Intel compiler.

 ## MPI Tasks